chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 ![Configurations list](/xl-release/images/configurations-list.png)

-XL Release includes two configuration types: Jira Server and Jenkins Server.
+XL Release includes two configuration types: JIRA Server and Jenkins Server.

 To add a configuration instance, click **Add** under the type that you need.
 You can then set properties: